 We cannot recommend buying local more than when it comes to fish.
-If you head down to a fish mongers, or market to buy your seafood you can speak with the sells and pick your own fresh food.
+If you head down to a fishmongers, or market to buy your seafood you can pick out fresh which is often caught that same day, bring your own tub or container to take it home and you can cut out any plastic packaging too!
 Sometime you are even able to speak to the fishermen that caught the fish and that way you can find out more about their fishing practices and if they are committed to sustainability.

 If you want to do your part to protect fish populations and support sustainable fishing methods then one of the easiest ways you can do this is by looking for the blue label on seafood products:

 The label above is from the MSC - Marine Stewardship Council.
 By choosing seafood with the blue MSC label you are supporting independently certified sustainable fisheries.
 Their practices help ensure fish stocks and habitats are healthy as well as fishing community livelihoods are secure.
 Annual audits ensure that they maintain these standards.

 "We're on a mission to end overfishing.
 Ensure future generations can enjoy the wild seafood we love by choosing certified sustainable seafood with the blue fish label."

 Overfishing is putting many species of marine life at risk and is throwing the eco system beneath the waves out of balance.